oskarrough/ember-wordpress/README.md

 ## Configuring Wordpress

-You'll need to install the [WP API v2](https://wordpress.org/plugins/rest-api/) plugin.
-After installing, if you see your data at `example.com/wp-json/wp/v2` it works.
+Since Wordpress 4.7 the REST API is included for you.
+If you can't upgrade, you'll need to install the [WP API v2](https://wordpress.org/plugins/rest-api/) plugin, which also works fine.
+After installing, create some posts or pages in Wordpress and see your data at `example.com/wp-json/wp/v2`.

+If you're having CORS trouble: [WP-CORS](https://wordpress.org/plugins/wp-cors/)
-[WP-CORS](https://wordpress.org/plugins/wp-cors/), [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/) and [ACF To REST API](https://wordpress.org/plugins/acf-to-rest-api/) work really well with this setup.
+If you want custom fields: [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/) and [ACF To REST API](https://wordpress.org/plugins/acf-to-rest-api/)

 ### Wordpress custom post types